pedrorgirardi/Pep/README.md

 Status: in development

-Pep is fundamentally a clj-kondo client for Sublime Text.
-It leverages clj-kondo analysis data to provide code navigation, documentation and usages analysis.
+**Pep** leverages clj-kondo analysis data to provide code navigation, documentation and usages analysis.

 clj-kondo is the sole dependency, and everything else is supplied by built-in Sublime Text APIs.